scientific Sessions

 Neuropathology and Neuroimmunology

-Neuropharmacology is a branch of pharmacology that investigates drug effects on the nervous system to develop therapeutic compounds for psychiatric and neurological diseases.
-Neuropharmacology emerged around five decades ago, initially with only four drugs that were available for nerve disorders: caffeine, morphine, nitrous oxide, and aspirin.
-Subsequently, many new drugs emerged in the next few years.
-We can study brain functioning by understanding how drugs work at the molecular level.
+At the 3rd Edition of the International Neurology Conference (INC 2025), neuropharmacology, a branch of pharmacology that investigates drug effects on the nervous system to develop therapeutic compounds for psychiatric and neurological diseases, will be discussed.
+Neuropharmacology emerged around five decades ago, initially with only four drugs available for nerve disorders: caffeine, morphine, nitrous oxide, and aspirin.
+Subsequently, many new drugs emerged in the following years.
+By understanding how drugs work at the molecular level, we can study brain functioning.

-Neurochemistry explores the configuration, composition, and roles of neuro-chemical compounds with a dual nature that originates from and influences the nervous system.
+Neurochemistry explores the configuration, composition, and roles of neurochemical compounds with a dual nature that both originates from and influences the nervous system.
 These chemicals include substances such as serotonin, dopamine, oxytocin, and various other neurotransmitters or modulators.
-Research in this domain significantly delves into endogenous compounds, particularly neurotransmitters, alongside molecular elements that are non-genetic in nature of the nervous system.
+Research in this domain delves significantly into endogenous compounds, particularly neurotransmitters, alongside molecular elements that are non-genetic in nature within the nervous system.

 Related Sessions